An Interview with Scott Wilson of "Departures" and "Descending" - Canadian Travel Shows

-It was a genuine pleasure to chat with Scott Wilson, and an even greater pleasure to be able to post our conversation here.
-As I mention in the introduction of the interview, Departures is, in many ways, what got me into travel, and I've often looked up to Scott as a representation of what I could accomplish travel wise if I put my mind to it.
+It was a genuine pleasure to chat with Scott Wilson about travel, motorcycle travel, his Canadian travel show Departures and his underwater documentary series Descending.
+As I introduce this interview, Departures is, in many ways, what got me into travel, and I've often looked up to Scott as a representation of what I could accomplish travel wise if I put my mind to it.

-Here I am, some seven years later, about to become a full-time travel blogger, photographer and freelance writer, and it's hard for me to say that I don't owe a fair bit of that to this show, and Scott himself.
-And, in truth, interviewing him was a bit of a full circle moment for me, as I feel like this is exactly where the Chris of seven years ago would want me to be.
+Here I am, some nine years later, a full-time travel blogger, photographer and freelance writer, and it's hard for me to say that I don't owe a fair bit of that to this Canadian travel show, and to Scott Wilson himself.
+And, in truth, interviewing him was a bit of a full circle moment for me, as I feel like this is exactly where the Chris of nine years ago would want me to be.

-We talk Departures, Descending, and everything in between.
+We talk about Departures and real travel, Descending and scuba diving, and everything in between.
 Enjoy, and don't forget to let me know what you think in the comments below!
 While the transcript is below, I'd strongly recommend giving it a listen to get a true feel for the conversation, though feel free to scroll down to catch a few pictures and quotes!

 NOTE: This post may contain some affiliate links.
 That means, simply, that I may get commissions from some of my recommendations.
 That being said, my opinions are fully my own.